xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 <br>

-* **void getRow(char array[][arraySize], int row, char* resultArray)**: This function takes as an argument a 2D array.
+* **void getRow(char array[][arraySize], int row, char&ast; resultArray)**: This function takes as an argument a 2D array.
 The size of the array is fixed by `arraySize`.
 It also takes a `row` parameter that allows you to tap into that specific row in the provided `array`.
 One of the nice things about pointers is that they allow functions to alter variables outside of their scope.
 To do this, you pass a pointer and so you allow that function to read and write to the data.
 This function takes a third argument, `char* resultArray`, so you can modify `resultArray` from the function itself.
 Use `resultArray` to hold the values in the extracted row. **You MUST use pointer notation.**

 ```c++
 const unsigned int rows = 4;